fusorjs/dom/README.md

 - rename to: dom-element
 - declare props in any argument, multiple times (not only in the first) optimization
 - init dynamic props and children immidiately (now you have to call updater to set the dynamic values).
 For example in children initializer we create placeholder text node.
 And only after `update` we will swap it with real value.
 We should avoid it.

-## BACKLOG

-- migrate to classes
-- remove external dependencies (common)

 - Create default behaviour for array child.
 It will make easier to use api for newcomers.
 It should be best optimized for most common cases.
+After some thoughts, the default behaviour should be to construct new element out of array on each update.
+Whe should not manipulate/mutate element's children!
+- remove external dependencies (common)

+## BACKLOG

+- migrate to classes

+- implement attribute setters for svg
 - elements with event handler callbacks (onclick) should be static in typescript
 - convinience method for working with elements (body <- App)
 - implement style object, data-\* object attributes,